sim31/frapps/concepts/OREC-simple.md

 There’s a usually a big category of participants who are not proactive in governance decisions but are aware and would be able to react in case of contentious proposals being passed.
 The reason to block a proposal could simply be the perspective that proposal needs more consideration.
 So proactive governance participants could simply ask passive participant to “Veto” with an argument that “we need more discussion around this”.
 So passive voter would not need to understand the proposal fully to “Veto”, they would simply need to get a sense of it’s importance.
 This way we can utilize “passive but aware” category of participants for security thus avoiding reliance on any (typically arbitrary) quorum requirements and allowing organization to move forward even in cases of low voting turnout.

 If we consider total turnout to be union of Respect voting in both stages then a one way to think about it, is that 2/3rds + 1 of turnout is able to pass a proposal, which also means that 1/3rd of turnout is able to block it.

-#### Spam prevention
-The purpose of 9th rule is to preven spam attacks.
-Without this rule, any respected member with more than `prop_weight_threshold` could spam with many proposals and force honest members to waste a lot of gas vetoing each one.